iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 For example, in the category of $F$-algebras, the morphisms are functions that commute with the algebras, thus "preserving" its application.
-The suffix "cata-" comes from the Greek ['κατά']{lang=grc}
+The prefix "cata-" comes from the Greek ['κατά']{lang=grc}
 and means something like a ["downward motion"](https://outils.biblissima.fr/fr/eulexis-web/?lemma=%CE%BA%CE%B1%CF%84%CE%AC&dict=LSJ).
-It is the same suffix as in "cataclysm" or "catastrophe" and this is the intuition we shall keep in mind.
+It is the same prefix as in "cataclysm" or "catastrophe" and this is the intuition we shall keep in mind.
 If you think of an inductive data structure as a great tower piercing the sky, the catamorphism is a divine smite that, in a catastrophic manner,